Updated August 2022

 Whether you choose ramps or an electric lift, of course, you need to be comfortable with using these under a range of different camping conditions and on a selection of different campsites.

 An important consideration, if you have a touring caravan, is going to be carrying water to and from the onsite supply to your caravan and for taking waste from the loo to the emptying point.

-A note prepared by the Camping and Caravanning Club, suggests that mobility scooter users might have the advantage in being able to just hook up the relevant container behind their electrically propelled vehicle – provided you are able to fill and to empty the containers once you get to the relevant service points of course.
+Mobility scooter users might have the advantage in being able to just hook up the relevant container behind their electrically propelled vehicle – provided you are able to fill and to empty the containers once you get to the relevant service points of course.

 A handy gadget for the owners of touring caravans is a simple attachment to your battery-powered electric drill, which you can then use to lower and raise the van’s stays once you arrive at your pitch.